-I am an Early Childhood Teacher with (too) many years experience teaching in primary schools, starting up and directing a child care centre, and working as a presenter and consultant educating other educators.
-I also work as a freelance writer with articles appearing in print and online.
+I am an Early Childhood Teacher with many years experience teaching in kindergarten and primary school, starting up and directing a child care centre, and working as a presenter and consultant educating other educators.
 But most importantly, I am a Mum of two.
-In February 2008, my husband and I welcomed a beautiful baby girl, Immy, into our family and in 2012 we were blessed with a second daughter, AJ.
+In February 2008, my husband and I welcomed a beautiful baby girl into our family and in 2012 we were blessed with a second daughter.

 Before having children I was an early childhood educator, working in both long day care and preschool, with a special interest in child led, play based emergent curriculum.
 These days I am mum to four gorgeous ‘picklebums‘ who keep me busy watching them play, grow and learn on our small property that we jokingly call ‘The Pickle Farm’ in ‘almost rural’ Victoria.
 We don’t actually grow any pickles, but we do dabble in growing our own food, and we are renovating our house, all at the same time as I blog and muddle about with digital design on the side.

 I am a mum to two young mini makers – our favourite place to be is around the craft table with glitter in our hair.
 My focus is on process oriented art, I love watching my kids experiment with materials….paint, glue, clay, cardboard and sticky tape.
 Giving my kids opportunities to create not only gives their busy little fingers something to do but it has taught me about the importance of open ended creativity.

 When we are not busy with art and craft we like to work and play in our small city garden.
 The mini makers love a good mess – our days include lots of water and messy play, much of which I share on At Home with Ali.
 When I am not with the kids I work as a graphic designer.